 I used nonfat milk in the recipe and a low fat feta cheese on the top (pretty par for the course if you hang out with me too much).
 If you eat the cornbread right away, the nonfat milk (or yogurt if you want) is totally fine.

-If you plan to make it ahead, however, you’ll want to use some sort of fat in your milk.
+If you plan to make it ahead, however, you’ll want to use some sort of fat in your milk (I often combine nonfat with the half and half my husband has in the fridge).
 The fat keeps the bread moist – speaking from loads of experience here.

 I should also note that the light feta (I get it at Trader Joe’s), isn’t as pungent of a flavor as the regular feta, so if you love that feta flavor, don’t skimp there either.